oracle/terraform-provider-oci/website/docs/d/database_autonomous_database_regional_wallet_management.html.markdown

 The following attributes are exported:

-* `state` - The current lifecycle state of the Autonomous Database wallet.
+* `state` - The current lifecycle state of the Autonomous AI Database wallet.
 * `time_rotated` - The date and time the wallet was last rotated.